oconnor663/jacko.io/posts/async_io.md

 }
 ```

+The key here is handling `WouldBlock` errors by converting them to `Pending`.
 Calling `wake_by_ref` whenever we return `Pending`, like we did in [the second
 version of `Sleep` from Part One][sleep_busy], makes this a busy loop.
 We'll
 fix that in the next section.
 We're assuming that the `TcpListener` is already